doubletapp/django-project-template/README.md

 2. `cd project_name && rm -rf .git`
 3. `git remote add origin your-project-git`
 4. replace all occurrences of `project_name` in code with your project name
+5. ENV_FILE=.env make dotenv
-5. remove Template section from README.md
+6. remove Template section from README.md

 ## Install python deps
 1. add new dependency to Pipfile (paste from PyPi)